 There are several types of Mortgage Funds, including:

-The three main features of Mortgage Funds are:
+Risks of Mortgage Funds

 There are four main risks of investing in Mortgage Funds: